kjplunkett/dog-counter/README.md

 # Dog Counter

 ## Installation
+- Install `node`
-- Install `node` if you haven't already, here is a <a href="http://nodejs.org/download/">link</a>.
+- If you haven't already, here is a <a href="http://nodejs.org/download/">link</a>.
 - After you install node, clone the project
-- Go to the root folder in Terminal and run the following commands
+- Go to the project root in Terminal and run the following commands
 - `npm install`

 ### Lint